awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/6_teardown.md

 The following resources were created in this lab:

-- CloudFormation stack in the Management account - OptimizationDataRoleStack
 - CloudFormation stack in the Cost account - OptimizationDataCollectionStack
+- CloudFormation stack in the Management account - OptimizationManagementDataRoleStack
+- CloudFormation stackset in the Management account - OptimizationDataRoleStack

+When deleting the OptimizationDataRoleStack stackset, if you deployed to all accounts in your organization then add your AWS Organization id where it asks for **AWS OU ID**.

 {{< prev_next_button link_prev_url="../5_utilize_data/"  title="Congratulations!" final_step="true" >}}